Fhong10/flhong03.github-io/_publications/absorbance-study.md

 \ln\!\left(\frac{I_0}{I}\right) = (\ln 10)\,A
 $$

-From absorbance to absorption coefficient:
+### From absorbance to absorption coefficient:
 $$
 \alpha = \dfrac{ln(10)\,A}{d}
 $$
 where d is film thickness.

+Since absorption coefficient is given, I can calculate extinction coefficient.

-# Extinction coefficient:
+### Extinction coefficient:
 $$
 k = \dfrac{\alpha \,\lambda}{4\pi}
 $$